 Weather has always had a significant impact on the profits of businesses, particularly those in the Energy Sector.
 The desire to manage these risks drove the participants in the Energy Sector to develop products that would reduce the volatility of the temperature-linked elements of their revenues and costs.
 Insurance and re-insurance companies quickly took up this new product and were soon followed by the Financial Sector.

 The weather derivatives market was created with the first weather-indexed commodity transaction between a utility and Enron in August 1997.
-The first financial transaction occurred just one month later between Koch and Enron.
-Since then there have been over 2,000 weather transactions who's estimated value at risk is over $3.5 billion.
-Of these transactions Enron have conducted over 600 with an estimated value at risk of over $2 billion.
+The first financial transaction occurred just one month.
+Since then the industry has seen over 2,000 weather transactions with an estimated value at risk of over $3.5 billion

-Continuing high profile publicity of these products and their successful application brought them to the attention of other weather sensitive businesses, such as, Snow Mobile Manufacturers, Agriculture, Vineyards and Construction industries.
+Continuing high profile publicity of these products and their successful application brought them to the attention of other weather sensitive businesses, such as, Seasonal equipment manufacturers, agriculture and the Construction industry.

-Current Market Description and Profile
+Current Market

 The current weather derivatives market is continuing to evolve and mature from its inception in 1997, the current primary players are the energy and insurance companies but, recently, more financial institutions are becoming involved.
-Currently simplistic trades are carried out in both the bilateral market and the broker market, more highly structured transactions tend to be seen in the bilateral market.
+Although simple trades are carried out in both the bilateral and the broker market, more highly structured transactions tend to be seen in the bilateral market.

-Liquidity has increased dramatically over the two years from the inception of the market with multiple trades being seen in the market every day of which three to four generally get traded.
-The liquidity in Europe is obviously lower due to the embryonic stages of that market with the split between the brokered and bilateral markets being 30-70 respectively at the moment
+Liquidity has increased dramatically over the two years from the inception of the market with multiple trades being completed.
+The liquidity in Europe is lower due to the embryonic stages of that market with 70% of all trades being performed in the bilateral (OTC) market.

 The rise of de-regulated energy markets, hampering the ability of energy companies to pass through weather related risks to end users, and three consecutive warm winters has resulted in a huge rise in interest from energy companies.
 Interest from non-energy companies for weather risk management products is growing, especially among retailers and entertainment groups.
-As such, there are still significant growth opportunities for this market.
+As such, there are still significant growth opportunities.

 Significant Future Developments